Curve/lime/README.md

     <img src="assets/lime.svg" width=400>
 </p>

-# 👋 Introduction
+## 👋 Introduction
 Lime is a *cross-platform* framework that is focused on game modding and tries to provide you with useful features for your journey.

-# 🗒️ Features
+## 🗒️ Features
 - Detours
   - x86/x86-64
-  - Supports lambdas as detours, similar to [rcmp](https://github.com/Smertig/rcmp)
+  - Lambda support
 - Instruction
-  - Allows to work with instructions (i.e. follow jumps/calls, ...)
+  > Allows to work with instructions (i.e. follow jumps/calls, ...)
 - Memory Pages
-  - Easy Allocation
+  > Easily allocate and work with memory pages
 - Module
   - Iterate Loaded Modules
   - Iterate Symbols
+  - Load Modules
 - Address
   - Read / Write Data
 - Signature Scanner